aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/verdi_shell.rst

 ~~~~~~~~~~

 Dictionaries with various parameters are represented in AiiDA by ``Dict`` nodes.
-Get the PK and load the input parameters of a calculation in the graph produced in  section :ref:`aiidagraph`.
+Get the PK and load the input parameters of a calculation in the graph produced in  section :ref:`2019_xmn_aiidagraph`.
 Then display its content by typing

 .. code:: python